ABD: Default Exception Abduction in Finite First Order Worlds: Introduction

-We propose \textsc{ABD}, a benchmark suite for default--exception abduction on finite first-order worlds.
+We propose \textsc{ABD}, a solver-checkable benchmark for default--exception abduction on finite first-order worlds.
+The benchmark is general in the sense that any system that outputs a first-order abnormality rule can be evaluated on it; the empirical focus here is a diagnostic study of frontier language models.
 Each instance consists of several small relational structures (``worlds'') and a fixed first-order background theory $\Theta$ that uses an abnormality predicate $\Ab$ to block defaults.
-Rather than providing labeled targets to be matched, we provide only the theory and the observed facts; the model must output a definition of abnormality: a first-order formula $\alpha(x)$, such that $\Ab(x)\leftrightarrow \alpha(x)$ makes all worlds satisfiable.
-To make the task genuinely abductive, we score \emph{parsimony}: among valid hypotheses, we prefer those that mark as few abnormal domain elements as possible.
+Rather than providing labeled targets, we provide only the theory and the observed facts; the model must output a definition of abnormality---a first-order formula $\alpha(x)$ such that substituting $\alpha$ for $\Ab$ repairs the theory across all prompt worlds.
+Evaluation then combines validity with a parsimony objective: among valid hypotheses, we prefer rules that mark as few abnormal domain elements as possible.

-The output $\alpha(x)$ is a unary concept, but its role is not to predict labels.
-Instead it is a \emph{repair policy} that negotiates the tension between (i) a theory that expresses default regularities and (ii) concrete relational observations that may violate them.
-The objective is therefore not to match a provided target extension, but to restore consistency while introducing minimal exceptional structure.
+The output $\alpha(x)$ is therefore best viewed as a shared repair policy for a default theory over multiple relational worlds.
+The task is to restore consistency with minimal exceptional structure, not to recover a unique planted target formula.

-\paragraph{Three Observation Regimes.} We study three scenarios that share the same interface but differ in how missing information is handled: \paragraph{ABD-Full} (closed-world), \textbf{ABD-Partial} (existential completion: valid if \emph{some} completion satisfies the repaired theory), and \textbf{ABD-Skeptical} (universal completion: valid only if \emph{every} completion satisfies the repaired theory).
+\textbf{Three Observation Regimes.} We study three scenarios that share the same interface but differ in how missing information is handled: \textbf{ABD-Full} (closed-world), \textbf{ABD-Partial} (existential completion: valid if \emph{some} completion satisfies the repaired theory), and \textbf{ABD-Skeptical} (universal completion: valid only if \emph{every} completion satisfies the repaired theory).
 Parsimony mirrors these quantifiers: best-case cost in ABD-Partial, worst-case in ABD-Skeptical.
 These regimes are formalized in Section~\ref{sec:abduction}.

-\paragraph{Evaluation Beyond Validity.} Binary validity quickly saturates for stronger models.
-However, validity is in principle trivial in this task, by labeling many (or all) elements as abnormal.
+\textbf{Evaluation Beyond Validity.} Binary validity quickly saturates for stronger models.
+However, validity is in principle trivial in this task: a model can simply label many (or all) elements as abnormal.
 We therefore emphasize \emph{cost-based} metrics---how close a model comes to a solver-computed lower bound on abnormality count---and \emph{size-conditioned} variants that group formulas by syntactic complexity (AST size) to discourage degenerate case-splitting.